francois-rozet/inox/README.md

 # Stainless neural networks in JAX

 Inox is a minimal [JAX](https://github.com/google/jax) library for neural networks with an intuitive PyTorch-like interface.
 As with [Equinox](https://github.com/patrick-kidger/equinox), modules are represented as PyTrees, which allows to pass networks in and out of native JAX transformations, like `jax.jit` or `jax.vmap`.
-However, Inox implements modules in a different way such that non-array leaves, like hyper-parameters or boolean flags, are automatically marked as static.
+However, Inox modules automatically detect non-array leaves, like hyper-parameters or boolean flags, and consider them as static.
 Consequently, working with Inox modules does not require custom versions of JAX transformations that filter out non-array leaves.

-As a philosophical successor to Equinox, Inox inherits its speed, elegance and expressiveness, but tries to be closer to PyTorch in terms of ease of use and intuitiveness.
-In short, the strengths of JAX and PyTorch, without the rust.

 > Inox means "stainless steel" in French 🔪